 So, when I kept reading about all these meal delivery subscription services I thought I would try it.
 We are doing Whole30 right now for the month of January but for the last year, we have been doing the meal kit delivery.

 We like delivery days of Tuesday.
 That means we eat a meal kit Tuesday, Wednesday, and Thursday for dinner.
 Easy meals after work we don’t have to think about.
 Friday night is usually our one night out to eat in a restaurant.
 I don’t mind planning/cooking more elaborate meals on the weekends as I have more time and desire.
 Monday is usually leftovers from Sunday meal.

 Blue Apron was the first try.
 3 meals a week for 2 people is $60.
 Tuesday delivery.
 They don’t have any special meal plans other than some that they currently call Mediterranean Diet.
-(UPDATE: In 2018 they’ve done partnerships with Whole30 and Weight Watchers and now have more vegetarian meals (we do 1-2 of our meals from Blue Apron vegetarian usually 0 not vegetarians but just trying to cut our meat intake some)).
-It would be easy to make their meals sugar free, dairy free, or gluten free but then you are paying for delivery of things you aren’t eating.
+(UPDATE: In 2018 they’ve done partnerships with Whole30 and Weight Watchers and now have more vegetarian meals (we do 1-2 of our meals from Blue Apron vegetarian usually – not vegetarians but just trying to cut our meat intake some).
+It would be easy to make their meals sugar-free, dairy-free, or gluten-free but then you are paying for delivery of things you aren’t eating.
 I’m not sure where the boxes are put together but for me, they are delivered overnight via UPS.
-If you would like a referral code to get $ off your first box send me your email address and I’ll send you a code.